 We continuously strive for our workplace and learning environment to reflect the demographic and social milieu of the communities we serve, to advocate for these principles beyond our walls and to be a place of dignity, professionalism, mutual respect and inclusivity.

-A Message from our Interim Chief Diversity Officer
+A Message from our Chief Diversity Officer

 Music by Filipe Leitão, VCU Music

-Intensive Discussions and Recent Dialogue
+Foundational Discussions and Dialogue

 - Student National Medical Association (SNMA)